2020PB/police-brutality/reports/Oregon.md

 ### Press shot and tear gassed | July 27th

-Footage shows a small group of people filming officers from a side street.
+Footage shows a small group of people filming officers from 3rd, between Salmon and Taylor.
 Several tear gas canisters and flashbangs are fired at the group, which appears to be exclusively press.
 Some members of the press jog forward and are shot at with impact munitions.

 tags: journalist, less-lethal, projectile, shoot, stun-grenade, tear-gas

 id: or-portland-183

-geolocation:
+geolocation: 45.5164574,-122.6764795

 **Links**